 And while this debate has been around for centuries way before this was even mainstream I would partly blame medical studies on this.
 Because as they are putting out amazing research such as THIS, and THIS, they lack a concrete definition.
-In a scientific study, definitions and a clear program to follow are so important in order to determine any signficant results.
-So this mixing of meditation, mindfulness, mindfulness meditation therefore causes confusion among practitioners.
-Understandble.
+In a scientific study, definitions and a clear program to follow are so important in order to determine any significant results.
+So this mixing of meditation, mindfulness, mindfulness meditation, therefore, causes confusion among practitioners.
+Understandable.

 The media has now latched on to this potent word and it’s in everything.
 Furthermore causing more confusion.
 It seems like everything we do now is “mindful”